 Being prepared for opportunities throughout your work life takes more than just keeping your resume up-to-date.

-Here’s a few more things you should do:
+Here are a few more things you should do:

-Align with your Core Values.
+1. Align With Your Core Values.

-These days I value individual empowerment, lifelong learning and community.
+These days I value individual empowerment, lifelong learning, and community.
 Everything I’m involved in touches one or more of these values—whether it’s paid work or not.

 I’ve learned that it’s much easier to get up in the morning when the work you’re about to do is consistent with things you value at the moment.
 That’s right, values will change throughout the span of your working life and the key is to adjust your job because it’s next to impossible to fake your real self for 8 hours a day.